2015 Georgia Tech Yellow Jackets baseball team

-The 2015 Georgia Tech Yellow Jackets baseball team represents Georgia Institute of Technology during the 2015 NCAA Division I baseball season.
-The Yellow Jackets play their home games at Russ Chandler Stadium as a member of the Atlantic Coast Conference.
-They are led by head coach Danny Hall, in his 22nd season at Georgia Tech.
+The 2015 Georgia Tech Yellow Jackets baseball team represented Georgia Institute of Technology during the 2015 NCAA Division I baseball season.
+The Yellow Jackets played their home games at Russ Chandler Stadium as a member of the Atlantic Coast Conference.
+They were led by head coach Danny Hall, in his 22nd season at Georgia Tech.

 Previous season

 In 2014, the Yellow Jackets finished the season 5th in the ACC's Coastal Division with a record of 37–27, 14–16 in conference play.
 They qualified for the 2014 Atlantic Coast Conference baseball tournament, and, after going 2–1 in pool play, defeated Maryland in the championship game to win their 9th conference tournament championship as a member of the ACC.
 They qualified for the 2014 NCAA Division I baseball tournament as the automatic bid from the ACC, marking their 7th straight tournament appearance.
 They were placed in the Oxford Regional, along with Ole Miss, Washington, and Jacksonville State.
 The Yellow Jackets fell to the Huskies 0–8, but rebounded in their second game to defeat Jacksonville State, 4–2, in the loser's bracket.
 However, in their third game, a rematch with Washington, the Yellow Jackets were eliminated, losing 2–4.